 While we can’t guarantee 100% whether an issuer will do a hard or soft inquiry when you request a credit limit increase, we’ve put together this table based on our research to help you understand what might happen for different issuers.
 We’ve also included instructions for increasing your credit limit online.

-This section was last updated in June of 2015; if you experience something different from what we have here, or have information about how an issuer provides online credit limit increase requests, please contact us and let us know!
+If you experience something different from what we have here, or have information about how an issuer provides online credit limit increase requests, please contact us and let us know!